Adwings27/LTspice_Lab/Expt.3.md

 Similarly, when Vin1 is decreased to 1.68 V and Vin2 is increased to 1.76 V we get the following values:

 ![VidDec](https://github.com/user-attachments/assets/eaf5e982-72cd-499a-8fbe-4a42d0d24e36)

+**From this, we can infer that when Vid increases Vout1-Vout2 decreases and vice versa.**

 **2. Transient Analysis (Time-Domain Response):**
 - In transient analysis, we apply a time-varying input signal and observe the response at the output.